-The summer session drop windows close more quickly than in fall and spring semesters due to the shorter summer terms.
-The drop windows are the same percentage of semester for all semesters.
+The summer session add/drop and withdrawal windows close more quickly than in fall and spring semesters due to the shorter summer terms.
+The add/drop windows are the same percentage of semester for all semesters.
 The shorter the semester or course period, the fewer days to drop the course.
 For example, the add/drop period ends the first Wednesday of class for the standard first, second, and third four-week terms.
-Course withdrawal deadlines have been extended for Summer Session 2021 and are available in RAMweb.

-- 40X Sections are online classes for Main Campus Students.
+- 40X Sections typically are online classes for students of the main campus.

-- 001, 002 and other numeric sections may be online, face-to-face or hybrid instruction methods.
+- 001, 002 and other numeric sections typically are face-to-face or hybrid instruction methods.